 Pearl Rhein is an actor, musician, singer-songwriter & composer based in New York City.
-Last year she was singing, dancing and rocking the viola 8 times a week with the Original Broadway Cast of "Natasha, Pierre, and the Great Comet of 1812" starring Josh Groban (with 12 Tony nominations, the highest-nominated show of the season!).
+In 2017 she was singing, dancing and rocking the viola 8 times a week with the Original Broadway Cast of "Natasha, Pierre, and the Great Comet of 1812" starring Josh Groban (with 12 Tony nominations, the highest-nominated show of the season!).
 In 2016, Pearl was in the Shakespeare in the Park's historic first all-female cast of "The Taming of the Shrew" directed by Phyllida Lloyd.

-Next up: Pearl originates the role of “Ursula” in the world-premiere off-Broadway comedy “Eco Village” by Phoebe Nir, directed by Chloe Treat!
+One more week: Pearl originates the role of “Ursula” in the world-premiere off-Broadway comedy “Eco Village” by Phoebe Nir, directed by Chloe Treat!

 When temporarily homeless Robin hitch-hikes her way to an eco-village she read about online, all she's looking for is a warm meal, a place to sleep, and maybe some new friends.
 What she finds instead is a parallel universe, in which wholesome earth skills and New Age optimism blend vertiginously with Bacchanalia and Sadomasochism.
 When Robin falls for Jake, a brilliant but tormented handyman, their explosive connection incites a devastating series of events, revealing the limits of human connection, and the true costs of utopia.

 RECENT: “Agent 355” by Preston Max Allen, in residency at The Musical Theatre Factory!